 The Victorian Government is partnering with Visit Victoria, Melbourne Airport, the City of Melbourne, and the Consul-General of the Republic of Korea to support Asiana as it launches a seasonal service from 26 December to 21 February 2020, with weekly flights.

-If the season is successful, there's potential for Asiana to establish ongoing flights, opening up new connections with South Korea for tourists, investors and international students.
+If this season is successful, there is the potential for Asiana to establish ongoing flights, opening up new connections with South Korea for tourists, investors and international students.

 South Korea is a major source of tourists to Victoria, with more than 55,800 Korean visitors spending $134 million in Victoria in the year ending 2018.
-South Korea is also one of our fastest growing markets for international students, with numbers up 25 per cent in the last five years.
+It is also one of our fastest growing markets for international students, with numbers up 25 per cent in the last five years.